J. Anthony Lukas

-Jay Anthony Lukas (April 25, 1933 – June 5, 1997) was an American journalist and author, probably best known for his 1985 book Common Ground: A Turbulent Decade in the Lives of Three American Families.
-Common Ground is a classic study of race relations, class conflict, and school busing in Boston, Massachusetts, as seen through the eyes of three families: one upper-middle-class white, one working-class white, and one working-class African-American.
+Jay Anthony Lukas (April 25, 1933 – June 5, 1997) was an American journalist and author, best known for his 1985 book Common Ground: A Turbulent Decade in the Lives of Three American Families.
+Common Ground is a study of race relations, class conflict, and school busing in Boston, Massachusetts, as seen through the eyes of three families: one upper-middle-class white, one working-class white, and one working-class African-American.
+His work garnered him two Pulitzer Prizes.

-Early years
+Early life and education

-J. Anthony Lukas was born to Elizabeth and Edwin Lukas in White Plains, New York, followed by a younger brother in 1935, Christopher Lukas.
-His mother was an actress, and his uncle Paul Lukas was an Academy Award–winning actor.
+J. Anthony Lukas was born to Elizabeth and Edwin Lukas in White Plains, New York.
+His mother was an actress and his uncle Paul Lukas was an Academy Award–winning actor.
 Lukas at first wanted to be an actor.
 After his mother committed suicide and his father's illness after her death, he was at the age of eight enrolled in the coeducational Putney School in Vermont.
+His younger brother, Christopher Lukas, born in 1935, is a television producer and writer.

-He attended Harvard University, where he worked at the Harvard Crimson and graduated magna cum laude in 1955.
+Lukas attended Harvard University, where he worked at the Harvard Crimson and graduated magna cum laude in 1955.
 He continued his education at the Free University of Berlin as an Adenauer Fellow.
-Thereafter, he served in the United States Army in Japan, where he wrote commentaries for VUNC (the Voice of the United Nations Command).
+Thereafter, he served in the United States Army in Japan, where he wrote commentaries for the Voice of the United Nations Command (VUNC).

 Career

-Lukas began his professional journalism career at The Baltimore Sun, then moved to The New York Times.
+Lukas began his professional journalism career at The Baltimore Sun and then moved to The New York Times.
 He stayed at the Times for nine years, working as a roving reporter, and serving at the Washington, D.C., New York City, and United Nations bureaus, and overseas in Ceylon, India, Japan, Pakistan, South Africa and Zaire.
-After working at the New York Times Magazine as a staff writer and freelancer for a short time in the 1970s (where he notably covered the Watergate scandal in two issue-length articles that served as the basis for a 1976 book, Nightmare: The Underside of the Nixon Years), Lukas quit reporting to pursue a career in book and magazine writing, becoming known for writing intensely researched nonfiction works.
+After working at The New York Times Magazine as a staff writer and freelancer for a short time in the 1970s (where he notably covered the Watergate scandal in two issue-length articles that served as the basis for a 1976 book, Nightmare: The Underside of the Nixon Years, and even correctly guessed that Deep Throat, the secret informant who provided information on the scandal to Bob Woodward, was Mark Felt), Lukas quit reporting to pursue a career in book and magazine writing, becoming known for writing intensely researched nonfiction works.
 He was a contributor to The Atlantic Monthly, the Columbia Journalism Review, Esquire, Harper's Magazine, The Nation, The New Republic, and the Saturday Review.
-Additionally, he was the co-founder and editor of MORE, a "critical journal" on the news media which "collapsed" in 1978, and a "contributing editor to the New Times, an alternative magazine that folded also in 1978."
+Additionally, he was the co-founder and editor of MORE, a "critical journal" on the news media which folded in 1978, and a "contributing editor to the New Times, an alternative magazine that also folded in 1978."